psychemedia/sin-eater-resources/src/_folklore_1892.md

 Weak stomachs.
 The wisest I cannot enumerate one quarter of the distressing symptons arising from enfeebled digestion, all of which might be readily dispelled by these admirable Pills.
 They remove all unpleasant tastes from the mouth, flatulency and constipation.
 Holloway's Pills rouse the stomach, liver, and every other organ, helping digestion to that healthy tone which fully enables it to convert all we eat and drink to the nourishment of our bodies.
 Hence these Pills are the surest strengtheners and the safest restoratives in nervousness, wanting and chronic debility.
 Holloway's Pills are infallible remedies for impaired appetite, eructations, and a multitude of other disagreeable symptoms, which render miserable the lives of thousands.
 These Pills are approved by all classes.
 ```

-An arguably more formal response to Hartland's published paper appeared in *Folklore*, [Vol III, No. IV, p546-9](https://archive.org/details/folklore03folkuoft/page/546/mode/2up?q=sacraments)) of December, 1892:
+An arguably more formal response to Hartland's published paper appeared in *Folklore*, [Vol III, No. IV, p546-9](https://archive.org/details/folklore03folkuoft/page/546/mode/2up?q=sacraments)) of December, 1892.

+In particular, the correspondent asks Hartland to explain the reasoning behind why the presence of distinct traditions at one point in time might derive from a common precursor rite:

 ```{index} triple: Folklore (journal) ; correspondence, 1892-3 ; Godden, Miss G. M.
 :name: FLKLR:correspondence:1892:godden